rcls/discus/README.md

 implicitly accessed by the following instruction.

 Instructions with two operands have the accumulator as one operand and the destination.
-Single operand instructions (INC, DEC, MOV, LOADM) can use any registers as their source and destination.
+Single operand instructions (`INC`, `DEC`, `MOV`, `LOADM`) can use any registers as their source and destination.

 The instruction set is RISC style load/store.
 Arithmetic instructions are register-to-register.
-Memory reads are either LOADM (to a named register), MEM (prefix loading to hidden register).
-STA is the only memory write instruction.
+Memory reads are either `LOADM` (to a named register), or `MEM` (prefix loading to hidden register).  `STA` is the only memory write instruction.

 Branch (jump, call, return) instructions are executed in the first pipeline stage.
-All branches may be conditional, and there are no indirect branches, and no data access to the stack - it is not possible to branch to a computed address.
+All branches may be conditional.
+There are no indirect branches, and no data access to the stack - it is not possible to branch to a computed address.

 Circuitry Overview